rohitladwa12/rohitladwa12/README.md

 - 🌱 I’m currently learning **snarkjs, React.js, laravel, Machine Learning, Voice AI and many more...**

-- 👯 I’m looking to collaborate on **Offline Speech-to-Speech AI Assistant**
+- 👯 I’m looking to collaborate on **Offline Speech-to-Speech AI Assistant and creating AI Agents for Automation using Python**

 - 🤝 I’m looking for help with **Zero-Knowledge Proof Login System**